apache/pekko/docs/src/main/paradox/cluster-usage.md

 @@project-info{ projectId="cluster" }

-## When and where to use Akka Cluster
+## When and where to use Pekko Cluster

-See @ref:[Choosing Akka Cluster](typed/choosing-cluster.md#when-and-where-to-use-akka-cluster) in the documentation of the new APIs.
+See @ref:[Choosing Pekko Cluster](typed/choosing-cluster.md#when-and-where-to-use-pekko-cluster) in the documentation of the new APIs.

 ## Cluster API Extension